Retirement Living Hub

 If you miss your IEP and do not qualify for a Special Enrollment Period, you can enroll in Part B (and premium-bearing Part A) during the General Enrollment Period.
 This runs from January 1 to March 31 each year.
 Your coverage will start the month after you sign up.
 However, signing up during the GEP can lead to late enrollment penalties, which are permanent increases to your Part B premium.

 For every 12-month period you could have had Part B but did not sign up, your monthly premium may increase by 10%.
 This penalty highlights the importance of timely enrollment.
+I can’t stress this enough; these penalties are permanent, and frankly, unnecessary if you plan ahead.

 Special Enrollment Periods (SEP)

 You may qualify for a Special Enrollment Period if you delay Medicare enrollment because you or your spouse had group health coverage through current employment.
 This SEP allows you to enroll in Medicare Part A and/or Part B without penalty at a later date.
 Typically, you have an eight-month SEP that starts after your employer coverage or the employment ends, whichever comes first.
+When I retired from civil engineering in 2021, I made sure to understand exactly how my employer’s coverage cessation would impact my SEP for Medicare Part B.

 • Are you currently covered by employer group `health insurance`?